Board of Directors and Bylaws

 The Association’s annual meeting will address the following issues:

-1. Decide on the financial statements and the discharge to be given to the board of directors
+- Decide on the financial statements and the discharge to be given to the board of directors

-2. The action plan, the statement of revenue and expenditure and the amount of the
+- The action plan, the statement of revenue and expenditure and the amount of the

 - The number of members of the Board of Directors shall be decided

-4. Election of the Chair and other members of the Board
+- Election of the Chair and other members of the Board

-5. One or two auditors and one deputy auditor shall be elected
+- One or two auditors and one deputy auditor shall be elected

-6. Address any other matters mentioned in the notice of the meeting
+- Any other matters mentioned in the notice of the meeting

-Changes in the bylaws of the association are determined by the meeting of the association.
+Changes in the bylaws of the Association are determined by the meeting of the association.
 Notice of the consideration of such a proposal shall be given in the written notice sent to each member.
-In order to amend the bylaws, it is required that ¾ of the votes cast at the association meeting vote in favor of the proposed amendment.
+In order to amend the bylaws, it is required that ¾ of the votes cast at the Association meeting vote in favor of the proposed amendment.

-The dissolution of the association and the transfer of the majority of its assets shall be decided by the meeting of the association.
+The dissolution of the Association and the transfer of the majority of its assets shall be decided by the meeting of the Association.
 Notice of the consideration of such a proposal shall be given in written notice sent to each member.

 In order to approve the proposal, ¾ of the votes cast at the meeting must support the proposal.
-Upon dissolution of the association, its assets shall be released to the Finnish-Canadian Society in accordance with the decision of the association’s last meeting for use in furtherance of the association’s objectives.
+Upon dissolution of the Association, its assets shall be released to the Finnish-Canadian Society in accordance with the decision of the Association’s last meeting for use in furtherance of the Association’s objectives.